texfaq/texfaq.github.io/FAQ-psfchoice.md

   Belleek is the upshot of Kinch's thoughts on how MetaFont might be used in the future: they were published simultaneously as MetaFont source, as Type&nbsp;1 fonts, and as TrueType fonts.
-The fonts act as ''drop-in'' replacements for the basic MathTime set (as an example of ''what might be done'').
+The fonts act as "drop-in" replacements for the basic MathTime set (as an example of "what might be done").

-  The paper outlining Kinch's thoughts, proceeding from considerations of the ''intellectual'' superiority of MetaFont to evaluations of why its adoption is so limited and what might be done about the problem, is to be found at <http://truetex.com/belleek.pdf>
+  The paper outlining Kinch's thoughts, proceeding from considerations of the "intellectual" superiority of MetaFont to evaluations of why its adoption is so limited and what might be done about the problem, is to be found at <http://truetex.com/belleek.pdf>